internetstandards/Internet.nl/documentation/Batch-resources.md

-This document details the CPU and memory requirements for batch servers.
+This document details the CPU and memory requirements for batch runs.

-# System requirements

-# Test results

 Host: dev-docker.batch.internet.nl
 CPU: 4x Xeon 2.4Ghz